-The Learn@UW-Madison team provides guides to explain the pedagogical uses of student response systems like Top Hat, web conferencing tools like Blackboard Collaborate, online discussion tools like Piazza and learning analytics.
+The Learn@UW-Madison team provides guides to explain the pedagogical uses of student response systems like Top Hat, web conferencing tools, online discussion tools like Piazza and learning analytics.
 Guides on the DoIT AT website help instructors discover the resources, services and terms needed to navigate the robust UW‑Madison learning technology ecosystem.
-Two other online resources managed by DoIT AT are the Blended Learning Toolkit, which provides tutorials, resources and use cases about blended learning and how to apply it to a course, and the Active Teaching Lab recaps, which include videos and activity worksheets.

 4. Develop or adapt tools when no current ones fit the needs

 Even with a full suite of learning technologies, sometimes instructors need a modified or custom tool.
 The Teaching & Research Application Development (TRAD) team are experts at developing software solutions that integrate within the complex ecosystem of academic systems and applications.

 With the team’s deep understanding of the concerns and considerations specific to developing tools that support instruction, the TRAD team partners with instructors to find technical solutions that make the instructor’s vision a reality.
 That can result in a mobile app for location-aware learning, games for teaching complex concepts, interactive educational websites using WordPress or assessment tools for learning analytics.